 Our Youth Development Program provides important programming to at-risk children and teens, helping them develop the skills they need in adulthood.
 There is an urgent need for the support we provide youth in west Louisville.
 Research shows that programs like ours help develop life skills, prevent delinquency, increase motivation, teach critical social-emotional skills and promote physical health.
 Our program is preparing youth for success in education, work and life.

 How We Make a Difference

-- Teens who participate in after-school programs like ours are nearly three times less likely to skip classes or use drugs than their peers.
+Teens who participate in out-of-school time programs like ours are nearly three times less likely to skip classes or use drugs than their peers.

-- Youth who come to Neighborhood House 3 or more times per week improve their grades and performance in school.
+Youth who come to Neighborhood House three or more times per week improve their grades and performance in school.

 For more information, contact Norman Martin, Youth Development Director at 502.774.2322 ext.
 224 or firstname.lastname@example.org.